• Skip to main content

 While America acknowledges the crucial role Colorado’s Union soldiers played at the Battle of Glorieta Pass, their horrific actions at Sand Creek had a detrimental impact on US-Indian relations with negative repercussions that are still felt across America today.
 The horrific Union Colonel John Chivington led the Colorado Calvary at the massacre.

 During the Civil War, Colorado became a markedly different place with the winding down of the Pikes Peak Gold Rush and the territory’s expanding influence as it raced towards statehood.
-While no Civil War battles took place in the Colorado Territory, 1st Colorado Infantry Volunteers are remembered for their bravery at Glorieta Pass and their brutality at Sand Creek.
+While no Civil War battles took place in the Colorado Territory, the 1st Colorado Infantry Volunteers are remembered for their bravery at Glorieta Pass and their brutality at Sand Creek.